Hinatsumi98/Cosmoem/README.md

 ## Game Folder

-Apostasy uses a Wabbajack feature called Stock Game to keep your Fallout 4 installation clean.
+Cosmoem uses a Wabbajack feature called Stock Game to keep your Fallout 4 installation clean.
 All the files that you need to run the list are in a folder called `Stock Game`.
 You don’t need to copy anything at all.

 ## Antivirus Exceptions